-If you wish to watch, record, stream or download television as it is being broadcast, in your University bedroom or your off-campus room (including via devices such as a computer, laptop, mobile phone ,games console or DVD/ digital recorder), it is a legal requirement to obtain a television licence and failure to do so can lead to a fine of up to £1,000.
-The current cost of the TV licence is £159 for a standard licence.
-Further information on buying a TV licence can be found at tylicensing.co.uk/students
+If you wish to watch or record television as it is being broadcast, in your University bedroom or your off-campus room (including via devices such as a computer, laptop, mobile phone or DVD/ digital recorder), it is a legal requirement to obtain a television licence and failure to do so can lead to a fine of up to £1,000.
+The current cost of the TV licence is £154.50 for a colour licence and £52 for a black and white licence.
+Further information on buying a TV licence can be found at tvlicensing.co.uk/students